liferay/liferay-docs/user/articles/120-search/03-custom-filters.markdown

+---
+header-id: filtering-search-results-with-the-custom-filter-widget
+---

 # Filtering Search Results with the Custom Filter Widget

+[TOC levels=1-4]

 You often need to exert control over the displayed search results.
 One viable approach is to develop your own search portlets using the @product@ APIs.
-That can be overkill if you just want to make a slight modification to how the search is executed, so many of the out-of-the-box search widgets are designed to give you this type of control without coding anything (Search Options, Custom Facet, and more).
-In @product-ver@, new widgets have been added: Sort and Custom Filter.
+That can be overkill if you just want to make a slight modification to how the search is executed, so many of the out-of-the-box search widgets give you this type of control without coding anything (Search Options, Custom Facet, and more).
+In
+@product-ver@, new widgets have been added: Sort and Custom Filter.

-With Custom Filters, contribute queries to the main search query, exerting control over the search results.
-Make the filter widgets visible or invisible to the search Users, and decide if they're change-able or immutable.
+With Custom Filters, you can contribute queries to the main search query, exerting control over the search results.
+Make the filter widgets visible or invisible to the search Users, and decide if they're changeable or immutable.

 To explore all the options you have with the Custom Filter widget, you need one on the page.